Services

 Welcome Kit

 As a member of the NBCGSS, the free Welcome Kit is available to current UNBC graduate students.
-Items include: the annual handbook and dayplanner, pen, highlighter, cloth bag, lanyard, and cellphone wallet.
+Items include: the annual handbook and dayplanner, pen, highlighter, sustainable bottle/Mug, and cellphone wallet.
 Visit our office during office hours to pick up some free swag!

 Legal Assistance